Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Experiments

 \subsection{Experimental Settings}

-\parsection{Data} We generate the training and evaluation data by pairing character models with motion sequences, following \cite{MIA}.
-Our character dataset comprises two main sources: (a) 95 high-quality, artist-designed 3D humanoid models from Mixamo~\cite{mixamo}, and (b) 10k AI-generated humanoid meshes with diverse body proportions from HumanRig~\cite{chu2024humanrig}.
-For motion data, we utilize 20k sequences from Mixamo~\cite{mixamo}, each averaging 200 frames.
-Source-target pose pairs are randomly sampled from these sequences for training and quantitative evaluation.
-To assess performance on in-the-wild data, we also use Hunyuan3D-2.1~\cite{hunyuan3d21} to generate a variety of 3D characters for qualitative comparison.
+\parsection{Data} Following \citet{MIA}, we prepare our dataset by pairing character models with diverse skeletal poses.
+Our character data comprises two main sources: (a) 95 high-quality, artist-designed 3D humanoid models from Mixamo~\cite{mixamo}, and (b) 10k AI-generated humanoid meshes with diverse body proportions from HumanRig~\cite{chu2024humanrig}.
+For pose data, we extract skeletal poses from 20k motion sequences from Mixamo~\cite{mixamo}.
+Source-target pose pairs are randomly sampled from these collections for training and quantitative evaluation.
+As introduced in \cref{sec:adaptive_tokens}, we process the source meshes via alpha-wrapping remeshing to simulate common AI-generated topological flaws, while the corresponding clean meshes in the target pose serve as ground truth.
+To assess performance on in-the-wild data, we further use \citet{hunyuan3d21} to generate a variety of 3D characters for qualitative comparison.

-\parsection{Baselines} We compare our method with state-of-the-art works involving different paradigms: (a) \textit{Make-It-Animatable}~\cite{MIA} (MIA) is a powerful geometry-space auto-rigging method that predicts skeleton and skinning weights for 3D humanoid models of arbitrary shape and pose. (b) \textit{Puppeteer}~\cite{song2025puppeteer} is a recent auto-rigging method for general 3D shapes with an advanced topology-aware skinning predictor.
-Since it generates non-semantic skeletons that cannot be accurately driven by predefined poses, we include it only for qualitative comparison, where we manually apply poses after rigging. (c) \textit{Hunyuan3D-Omni}~\cite{hunyuan3domni} (HY3D-Omni) is a DiT-based 3D generative model capable of producing 3D characters from skeleton conditions.
-We adapt it for our 3D posing task by providing the rendered image of the textured source shape along with the target skeleton.
-Although this comparison is not perfectly fair due to the different settings, it serves to illustrate the inherent limitations of the pose-conditioned generation paradigm for this task.
+\parsection{Baselines} We compare our method against representative baselines across different paradigms: (1) space-warping deformation (NGC~\cite{NGC}), (2) geometry-space auto-rigging (the latent-space-aligned, re-trained version of MIA~\cite{MIA} for fairness, and Puppeteer~\cite{song2025puppeteer}), and (3) pose-conditioned generation (HY3D-Omni~\cite{hunyuan3domni}).
+Note that Puppeteer is included exclusively for qualitative comparison, as its non-semantic bone structure precludes the precise pose alignment required for valid quantitative evaluation.
+While the comparison with HY3D-Omni involves different input modalities, it serves as a valuable paradigm reference to illustrate the inherent limitations of such generative approaches.
+Detailed explanations and adaptations required for certain baselines (\eg, providing HY3D-Omni with rendered images) are provided in \cref{sec:suppl_baselines}.